jsade/obsidian-vale/README.md

 1. Open **Settings** → **Vale**
 2. Select **Custom** mode
 3. Provide paths to your Vale binary and `.vale.ini` config file
-4. Use your existing Vale styles and configuration
+4. Go to **Styles** to see your installed styles and enable or disable them as needed

 ## Usage